-In 2018 we are also raising funds for the charity Marie Curie.
+In 2018 and 2019 we are also raising funds for the charity Marie Curie.

 Help you – help yourself become a better you!
 Many of us are too good at being negative about ourselves, myself included.
 We need to be more confident and not worry so much about what others think.
 I’m still working on this, but I can honestly say that I’m better than I used to be.

 Help others – you will also have the opportunity to help others in the peaker community by supporting and encouraging them with their own challenges.
 The private Facebook group is ever-growing with like-minded people from all over the world.
 The love and support will be returned for sure.
 You will meet new friends online and maybe also in real life at peaker meet ups.
 This is optional though, you can also view quietly in the background if you prefer.